nebstudio/MAEF-GO/README.md

 # MAEF-GO
 Multi-Stage Attention-Based Extraction and Fusion of Protein Sequence and Structural Features for Protein Function Prediction.

-Most of the codes in this study are obtained from [HEAL](https://github.com/ZhonghuiGu/HEAL)
 ##  Clone the Repository
 ```bash
 git clone https://github.com/nebstudio/MAEF-GO